python/pyperformance/doc/benchmarks.rst

 alloc
 -----

-Allocate blocks of memory with ``bytesarray``.
+Allocate blocks of memory with ``bytearray``.
 The default sizes are smaller or equal to obmalloc's small request threshold.

 Command lines options::